MIGRAINE HEADACHE

 • Increase daily dose by 25 mg at weekly intervals

-• In one trial, topiramate was found to be no better than placebo in preventing migraines in 8 - 17 year olds (see migraine prevention trial below)
+• A 2017 trial found that topiramate was no better than placebo at preventing migraines in pediatric patients 8 - 17 year olds (see migraine prevention trial below)

 • Starting: 15 mg/day